3 Tips to Choosing Track Lighting

 Whether you live in a contemporary high-rise or suburban ranch, track lighting is sure to provide dramatic and enhanced illumination to any room of the house.

 In the evolution of illumination—from torches to torchiers—track lighting is a relative newcomer.
 While originally used in galleries, museums, and commercial installations, track lighting has become a popular choice for many homeowners today, regardless of whether they live in a sleek, contemporary dwelling or rustic, country cottage.
 And with good reason.
 Track lighting can add drama and a modern aesthetic everywhere from the bathroom to the finished basement and is relatively affordable and easy to install.
 Here’s all you need to know to bring the flexibility and flair of track lighting to your home.

 What is track lighting?

 Track lighting is very much what it sounds like: a track that screws into your ceiling and provides power for a series of independent lights that are suspended from it.
 Lights can be placed anywhere along the track and directed a variety of angles.
 Track lighting excels at calling attention to a specific workspace, piece of artwork, doorway, or architectural detail.
 If, however, you are looking for general illumination to light up an entire space, a standard ceiling fixture will cast a more dispersed glow.

-As with most home lighting, there are two line-voltage and low-voltage lighting systems.
+As with most home lighting, there are line-voltage and low-voltage track lighting systems.